Labour Party (Netherlands): 1965–1989

-In 1965 a conflict in the KVP-ARP-CHU-VVD cabinet made continuation of the government impossible.
-The three confessional, Christian-influenced parties turned towards the PvdA.
+In 1965, a conflict in the centre-right cabinet made continuation of the government impossible.
+The three confessional parties turned toward the PvdA.
 Together they formed the Cals cabinet, with KVP leader Jo Cals as prime minister.
 This cabinet too was short-lived and conflict-ridden.
 The conflicts culminated in the fall of the Cals cabinet over economic policy.

 Meanwhile, a younger generation was attempting to gain control of the PvdA.
 A group of young PvdA members, calling themselves the New Left, changed the party.
 The New Left believed the party should become oriented towards the new social movements, adopting their anti-parliamentary strategies and their issues, such as women's liberation, environmental conservation and Third World development.
 Prominent New Left members were Jan Nagel, André van der Louw and Bram Peper.
 One of their early victories followed the fall of the Cals cabinet.
 The party Congress adopted a motion that made it impossible for the PvdA to govern with the KVP and its Protestant allies.
 In response to the growing power of the New Left group, a group of older, centrist party members, led by Willem Drees' son, Willem Drees Jr., founded the New Right.
-They split in 1970, after it was clear that they had lost the conflict with the New Left, and founded a new moderate Social Democratic party, Democratic Socialists '70 (DS70).
+They split in 1970, after it was clear that they had lost the conflict with the New Left, and founded a new moderate social democratic party, Democratic Socialists '70 (DS'70).

 Under the New Left, the PvdA started a strategy of polarisation, striving for a cabinet based on a progressive majority in parliament.
-In order to form that cabinet, the PvdA allied itself with the social-liberal party Democrats 66 (D66) and the progressive Christian Political Party of Radicals (PPR).
+In order to form that cabinet, the PvdA allied itself with smaller progressive parties such as the Democrats '66 (D'66) and the Political Party of Radicals (PPR).
 The alliance was called the Progressive Accord (PAK).
-In the 1971 and 1972 elections, these three parties promised to form a cabinet with a radical common programme after the elections.
+In the 1971 and 1972 general elections, these three parties promised to form a cabinet with a radical common programme after the elections.
 They were unable to gain a majority in either election.
-In 1971, they were kept out of cabinet, and the party of former PvdA members, DS70, became a partner of the First Biesheuvel cabinet.
+In 1971, they were kept out of cabinet, and the party of former PvdA members, DS'70, became a coalition partner in the First Biesheuvel cabinet.